BodiAugustus/ashley_defi/README.md

 #136.
 Created lookup table in ownedCourses.
 Used to show owned buttons when purchased by refactoring the conditional in marketplace index under CourseCard.

 #137.
 Added UI message depending on activate state of purchased course by adding to conditional in CourseCard inside of marketplace/index.
 Added size classes in Message component.

+#138.
+Disabled UI messages when network changed by bringing in the network to useOwnedCourse and then reload the browser amending the useEffect in useNetwork.js.